 It’s important to configure SMTP clients to require TLS for outgoing connections because the initial handshake takes place in plain text.
 A man-in-the-middle attack could otherwise make it appear that TLS is unavailable.
 This type of attack can be blocked by explicitly requiring TLS.

 Although the outbound SMTP port 25 is blocked, you can choose to use ports 465 and 587, or a non-standard port to send email through a relay.
 For example, you can configure your Mail Transfer Agent to use a mailing service e.g. MailChimp or Mailgun over port 587 to securely relay emails.

 Alternatively, you might not want to run your own email server at all.
 Depending on your intended use for sending emails, you should consider utilising one of the aforementioned dedicated mailing services.
 Marketing campaigns and transactional emails are often best left to professionals to ensure reliable delivery.

 Opening SMTP port 25

 The outbound SMTP port 25 is closed by default on new accounts to prevent accidental open relays and misuse.
 The blocked port shows up on your server’s firewall at your UpCloud control panel but cannot be changed directly.

 The port can be opened on request.
 If you would need port 25 opened, you can request the port block to be removed by contacting our support team.

 You will be required to provide proof of identity or payment method for verification and explain your use case and why the outbound port 25 is needed.
-This is done to ensure responsible use of SMTP and build trust in our network for email delivery.
+This is done to ensure the responsible use of SMTP and build trust in our network for email delivery.

-Please note that we may be forced to close the outbound SMTP port 25 again due to evidence of a compromised server or detection of spam.
+Please note that we may be forced to close the outbound SMTP port 25 again due to evidence of a compromised server or the detection of spam.